GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ### Relational Operation

-Following is a list of assignment operation that can be done on C-based programming language:
+Relational operations are for checking whether the relational condition between two numeric values and returns boolean value whether condition is true or false.
+Following is a list of relational operation:

 | OPERATOR | DESCRIPTION              |
 | -------- | ------------------------ |